JDanielRC/Snakes/snakes/ARCHITECTURE.md

     * elements/
     * files/
     * main.go

-Since Ebiten's engine mostly consists of image and graphics rendering, we need an `assets/` folder.
-This is where all our image resources for our GUI will be placed.

 The `elements/` folder is the most important one, this is where the game logic resides.
 The main entities needed for the game are:
 * Game [game.go](https://github.com/JDanielRC/Snakes/tree/main/snakes/elements/game.go)